JaapvanEkris/openrowingmonitor/docs/installation.md

 ## Rower Settings

 You should now adjust the rower specific parameters in `config/config.js` to suit your rowing machine.
-You should select a specific rower from the `rowerProfiles.js`, or create your own settings following this [guide for creating the rower specific settings](rower_settings.md).
-Also have a look at `config/default.config.js` to see what additional config parameters are available to suit your needs.
+You can also have a look at `config/default.config.js` to see what additional config parameters are available to suit your needs.
 To open the configuration, you can do

 ```zsh
 sudo nano /opt/openrowingmonitor/config/config.js